Guidance

 Furthermore, the decision about what intervention, if any, to make will be clearly communicated to participants in a timely manner.

 An explanation of the operation of the CCM is set out in the Explanatory Memorandum to the UK ETS Auctioning Regulations.
+In 2024, the UK ETS Authority consulted on options for the future of the CCM.

 The CCM Trigger Price

-The UK CCM had lower price and time triggers in the first 2 years of the UK ETS when compared to the equivalent EU ETS mechanism: this was to ensure the intervention could be more agile in early years while the UK ETS matured.
+The UK CCM had lower price and time triggers in the first two years of the UK ETS when compared to the equivalent EU ETS mechanism: this was to ensure the intervention could be more agile in early years while the UK ETS matured.

 Until January 2022, the CCM was triggered if the average end of day settlement price of a UK allowance (UKA) December futures contract was more than 2 times the average price for the preceding 2-year ‘reference period’, for 3 consecutive months (the ‘monitoring period’).